-F. NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY):
+NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): F.

-- If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements. - Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce. - Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR). - Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
-Explain: $\overline{\boxtimes}$ - Other: (explain, if not covered above): Uplands.
+Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce.

+Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the $\square$ "Migratory Bird Rule" (MBR).

+Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
+Explain:

+$\overline{\boxtimes}$ Other: (explain, if not covered above): The detention basin is an excluded water feature because it was created by excavating or diking dry land to collect and retain water.